Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Background

-However, the selection of the threshold $a$ \qu{remains an open problem} \cite[page 9162]{Li2018}.
+This \emph{rerandomization} heuristic dates to the inception of randomized experimentation. \citet[page 366]{Student1938} wrote that after an unlucky, highly imbalanced randomization, \qu{it would be pedantic to [run the experiment] with [an assignment] known beforehand to be likely to lead to a misleading conclusion}.
+His solution is for \qu{common sense [to prevail] and chance [be] invoked a second time}.
+Although this rerandomization design is classic, it has been rigorously investigated only recently \citep{Morgan2012}.
+However, selecting the optimal threshold wich we denote as $a_*$ \qu{remains an open problem} \cite[page 9162]{Li2018}.
 This threshold is a critical quantity because it controls the degree of randomness in the design.
 A miniscule $a$ will demand the optimal, deterministic design; a large $a$ would allow for complete randomization.
 Hence, solving this problem can bridge the intellectual gap between those that deterministically design experiments via optimization and those that design experiments via randomization.

-Herein, we provide an algorithm to find this threshold for both the differences-in-means estimator and the covariate adjusted estimator for a realistic response model.